williamfzc/minadb/README.md

 ## notice

-- i know some python packages are designed to be used in production.
+- i know some other python packages are designed to be used in production.
 - they are good, i know, and i have paid a lot on these packages.
 - i am tired of weird bugs.
+- this repo may have some origin bugs from adb, of course.

 ## development